Discovery doctrine: Decision

 On the discovery of this immense continent, the great nations of Europe ... as they were all in pursuit of nearly the same object, it was necessary, in order to avoid conflicting settlements, and consequent war with each other, to establish a principle which all should acknowledge as the law by which the right of acquisition, which they all asserted, should be regulated as between themselves.
 This principle was that discovery gave title to the government by whose subjects, or by whose authority, it was made, against all other European governments, which title might be consummated by possession. ...
 The history of America, from its discovery to the present day, proves, we think, the universal recognition of these principles.

-Marshall noted the 1455 papal bull Romanus Pontifex approved Portugal's claims to lands discovered along the coast of West Africa, and the 1493 Inter caetera had ratified Spain's right to conquer newly found lands.
-Marshall stated, however, "Spain did not rest her title solely on the grant of the Pope.
+Marshall stated, "Spain did not rest her title solely on the grant of the Pope.
 Her discussions respecting boundary, with France, with Great Britain, and with the United States, all show that she placed it on the rights given by discovery.
 Portugal sustained her claim to the Brazils by the same title."
 Marshall pointed to the exploration charters given to the explorer John Cabot as proof that other nations had accepted the doctrine.